orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
 *There is nothing non-local about this mechanism at the outset.
 These kinds of systems were just locally weaved together, then move them apart - and tada! - we call it non-local now.
-Of course people refer to this idea as wormholes, but there's little difference to it than just normal space.*
+Of course people refer to this idea as wormholes, but there's little difference to it than just normal space.
+People forget; we are always just manipulating spatial structure, whose to say*
 ***[], []***
 ***, 2132***